online-ml/river/README.md

 ### Testing considerations
 * Always be in the correct virtual environment.
-* I'll send you through the google hangouts chat the conda configuration file
 * See the matplotlib backend considerations in the end of this README.md file

 ### Independent demos